Floodlights

 Striplights (and far cycs covered next) are often wired so that they may be easily connected to additional units (this type of layout is called “daisy chaining”) to make an efficiently controlled line of light/color.
 Typically wired in sets of 3 or 4-cells, they are often colored with the primaries (or RGB plus amber) so that many colors can be additively mixed.

-Above: 3 striplights; each of which are 6-cell (wired in sets of 3) which are then circuited together (daisy chained) so that each color can be controlled together.
+Above: 3 striplights; each of which is 6-cell (wired in sets of 3) which are then circuited together (daisy chained) so that each color can be controlled together.
 They are gelled with the primary colors.

 LED striplights are becoming more popular.
 Their small physical size, long life, and low power consumption make them an excellent wall (or drop) wash replacement.